ObolNetwork/charon/docs/metrics.md

 # Prometheus Metrics

-This document contains all the prometheus metrics exposed by charon.
+This document contains all the prometheus metrics exposed by a charon node.

 All metrics contain the following labels, so they are omitted from the table below:
 - `cluster_hash`: The cluster lock hash uniquely identifying the cluster.
 - `clustter_name`: The cluster lock name.
 - `cluster_network`: The cluster network name; goerli, mainnet, etc.
 - `cluster_peer`: The name of this node in the cluster.
 It is determined from the operator ENR.

+The above `cluster_*` labels are used to uniquely identify the metrics of a specific node which is especially useful if the metrics from multiple nodes or clusters are stored in a single prometheus instance.

 | Name | Type | Help | Labels |
 |---|---|---|---|